eevee/blog/_posts/2011-04-13:perl-worst-practices.markdown

 1. `FILEHANDLE` isn't a useful object.
 It's not scoped; it's always global.
 And you can't pass it around or store it anywhere.
 (Okay, you CAN, but you have to do `\*FILEHANDLE` which is just stupid.)
 2. You will inevitably at some point try to `open FILEHANDLE, $user_provided_filename;` and then you are in for a world of pain.
 The user could stick any of `open()`'s magical squiggles on his filename, possibly opening a pipe or reading `/etc/passwd`.
 3. You can't specify the encoding for the file.
-4. You can't open filenames that begin with, say, `&gt;`.
+4. You can't open filenames that begin with, say, `>`.
 Yeah, yeah, I know.

 Instead, do this: